 Using that approximation, the aggregate claims charges reached a minimum total of $245 billion, and might well have reached as much as $400 billion, using the roughest of extrapolations for a 100% sample.
 By any kind of minimum approximation, these numbers employed as a cross-check seem unduly large, since they would then be half the total annual hospital expenditures for 2011.
 Whether the national statistics here cited as a reference point represent claims prices or actual audited costs, is not stated in the NHE report.

 Data for each diagnostic group in this particular report is provided in two forms: total claims submitted, and total payments made.
 The statisticians were expansive in their definition of payments, including in that figure the DRG payment, deductibles and copayments, and special allowances for blood transfusions and "disproportionate share" of indigent care.
 Since it is commonly stated during the Obamacare debate that Medicare pays full costs plus a small profit margin, these numbers come reasonably close to what might be described as a fair market price.
 The total claims figure, by contrast, is almost uniformly about 400% of the fair market price, regardless of the locality of the hospital or the diagnosis.
 Since the claim cost is so unrealistically distant from the actual cost, it misleads a great many people, particularly physicians making an effort to devise cost-efficient care strategies.

-It seems to be high time someone called in a hospital cost accountant -- apparently, any one of them would suffice -- and ask the simple question.
+It seems to be the high time someone called in a hospital cost accountant -- apparently, any one of them would suffice -- and ask the simple question.
 Why do you do this?